Brain beats brawn as Strycova ends Konta's hopes

 It had all begun so well.

-Konta pulverized a backhand to save a break point in the opening game then broke with another baseline bomb.
+Konta pulverised a backhand to save a break point in the opening game then broke with another baseline bomb.

 She even fired down a second serve ace as she moved 3-0 ahead with Strycova looking vulnerable in every rally.